Solutions - once a problem has been correctly diagnosed

 Once you have had a Urodynamic Study done and a correct diagnosis has been made, your doctor can discuss an appropriate management plan with you.

-The different types of bladder problems, pelvic floor problems and incontinence require different treatments varying from several forms of physiotherapy to medications, hormone treatment and occasionally, surgery.
+Different types of bladder problemspelvic floor problems and urinary incontinence require different treatments.
+They can vary from several forms of physiotherapy to medications, hormone treatment and occasionally, surgery.

 Current options for incontinence often require minimal time in hospital and have a rapid recovery with excellent results.